-On the other hand, an "emergency clause" as an operative feature in bills and some joint resolutions, 38 arises from the procedural apparatus created in Article V, Section 58 of the Oklahoma Constitution.
-39 In relevant part, Section 58 establishes a process by which supermajorities in both chambers of the Legislature may set the effective date of legislation earlier than the default effective date of ninety days after sine die adjournment of the legislative session in which a measure was passed by the Legislature and signed subsequently by the Governor.
+On the other hand, an "emergency clause" as an operative feature in bills and some joint resolutions, 91 arises from the procedural apparatus created in Article V, Section 58 of the Oklahoma Constitution.
+92 In relevant part, Section 58 establishes a process by which supermajorities in both chambers of the Legislature may set the effective date of legislation earlier than the default effective date of ninety days after sine die adjournment of the legislative session in which a measure was passed by the Legislature and signed subsequently by the Governor.
 House Rules provide the concrete procedural steps needed to bring the "emergency clause" feature to life within the day to day workings of the legislative process.
-40
+93

 Analysis of the "germaneness rule" and the "emergency clause" feature does not reveal an apparent conjunction of purpose nor even a direct effect, one upon the other.
 In fact, an amendment adding or removing only an emergency clause does not have a "subject" in the sense contemplated by the "germaneness rule".
-It is policy-neutral and procedural in nature existing completely outside the realm of the germaneness analysis customarily relied
+It is policy-neutral and procedural in nature existing completely outside the realm of the germaneness analysis customarily relied on by the presiding

-37 Okla.
+90 Okla.
 H. Jour., 878, 54th Leg., 1st Reg.
 Sess.
 (April 8, 2013); Okla.
 H. Jour., 1051, 54th Leg., 1st Reg.
 Sess.
 (April 23, 2013).

-38 Okla.
+91 Okla.
 H. Rules, 86 § 8.18 (54th Leg.).

-$^{^{40}}$ Okla.
-H. Rules, 86 $\$ 8.18; 95 $\$ 9.6(h); 96-97 $\$ 9.10(a), (g); 111 $\$ 11.9(b)(3) (54th Leg.).
+93 Okla.
+H. Rules, 86 § 8.18; 95 § 9.6(h); 96-97 § 9.10(a), (g); 111 § 11.9(b)(3) (54th Leg.).

-on by the presiding officer.
-41 Stated differently, the timing of the effective date has no direct relevance to the subject of the measure under consideration.
+officer.
+94 Stated differently, the timing of the effective date has no direct relevance to the subject of the measure under consideration.
 Therefore, amendments of this type can always be presumed to be germane to the subject of the measure which they purport to amend.
-42
+95

-§ 8.12 AMENDMENTS OUT OF ORDER
+§ 8.14 AMENDMENTS OUT OF ORDER

-8.12 - 1.
-(2007) Improper Floor Amendments
+8.14 - 1 (2007) Improper Floor Amendments96

-Rule - House Rule 8.12 states in part:
+Rule - House Rule 8.12 states in part: 97